Who We Are:

 - Provided funding for the Track Table exhibit in the nature center lobby

-- Provided funding for a recent renovation to the seasonal wall and habitat mural exhibits in the Stevens Nature Center exhibit hall
+- Provided funding for the renovation to the seasonal wall and habitat mural exhibits in the Stevens Nature Center exhibit hall

 - Assisted with and provided funding for environmental education programs for the Helping Hand Mission in Cary and the Raleigh Rescue Mission Field Trip Programs to Hemlock Bluffs Nature Preserve serving over 120 pre-school to 5th grade children